A guide to coping with grief and loss

 How to deal with grief and cope with the loss of a loved one

-The loss of a loved one is among some of the most overwhelming and painful experiences you are likely to encounter.
+The loss of a loved one is among one of the most overwhelming and painful experiences you are likely to encounter.
 It comes uninvited and it takes you through a range of emotions which often contradict one another and make no sense.
 The physical pain of it can have a negative effect on your health and is likely to affect your thinking, alter your behaviour, and disturb your sleeping, eating and thinking.

 What is grief?